Home » Countries » Americas

 There are also altiplanic lagoons to visit – these lakes were completely beautiful and utterly serene.
 They are, respectively, Laguna Miscanti and Laguna Miñiques.

-Atacama Desert Laguna Miscanti
+Atacama Desert itinerary Laguna Miscanti

-The El Tatio Geysers
+Day Trip To The El Tatio Geysers

 We could class these as an essential excursion when on a visit to the Atacama Desert.
 This tour was the one that we booked a few days in advance, on arrival at San Pedro.
 We were picked up from our hotel at 4am to embark on a dark, bumpy 95km minibus ride for three hours.
 This was another trip where appropriate clothing was important: it was –9ºC on arrival but the temperature had reached above 30ºC by mid-morning.
 Wearing lots of layers and discarding them as necessary is the best approach.